SUPScientist/Smart-Coasts/Class-01-Intro/readme.md

 So, again, skip setting up the Argon and instead use the code from the Blink_LED.ino script in this folder.

-### Create a Project
+### VS Code/Workbench Steps
-- Create a new project by opening the Particle command palette and selecting Particle: Create New Project.
+- Create a new project by opening the Particle command palette and selecting `Particle: Create New Project`.
 Put this project in a sensible spot on your computer, ideally one that is backed up to the cloud (UNCW offers free OneDrive storage, an excellent way to make sure you never lose important stuff, especially related to assignments!).
 I recommend creating a class folder titled something like OCN479-Smart-Coasts or whatever you want.
 - Once you have the directory in which you want to store your Particle projects for this class, create a project name for this project.
 Something like Blink_LED.
-- Paste the code from the file named Blink_LED.cpp into the .cpp file that is generated for this new project within the /src subdirectory.
+- Paste the code from the file in this folder/repository named Blink_LED.cpp into the .cpp file that is generated for this new project within the /src subdirectory.
-- See next step for how to compile and flash code and get it working with the Argon.
+- Open the command palette and run `Particle: flash application (local)` to (finally) compile and flash your script (your .ino file) to your device.
+If successful, this will result in the blinking of a blue LED close to the micro-USB socket on the Argon

 ### Troubleshooting and Additional Steps
 Code for the Argon has to be compiled using the same Device OS that is on the Argon.
 According to the Particle Forum link above, the devices ship with 1.4.4, which is rather out of date.
 Here's how to get stuff synced up properly: